Harry recalled ‘yawning silence’ that followed Meghan’s Trooping the Colour joke

 Despite the slight awkwardness that followed the duchess’ joke in 2018, the couple also attended the Trooping the Colour in 2019, and most recently, in 2022, when they reunited with the royal family during their first trip back to England since they stepped down as senior royals.

-However, the Duke and Duchess are not expected to attend King Charles’ first Trooping the Colour celebration on 17 June, with People reporting that the couple did not receive an invite to the ceremony.
+However, the Duke and Duchess are not attending King Charles’ first Trooping the Colour celebration.

 The Independent has contacted Buckingham Palace and a representative for the Sussexes for comment.